 Estate Litigation

-Our estate planning attorneys work with our clients to create clear, direct, and valid estate plans.
+Our estate planning attorney works with our clients to create clear, direct, and valid estate plans.
 Though we cannot prevent all family disagreements, we do everything in our power to ensure your family does not have to deal with contentious estate litigation.

 We also recognize there are many situations in which litigation is necessary and the best course of action.
 You may have evidence that the will admitted to probate is invalid for a particular reason, such as your loved was subjected to undue influence or was mentally incompetent at the time the will was signed.
 We are experienced in representing beneficiaries contesting a will and family members defending the validity of wills.